NOTICE: This page is being retired on December 30, 2021. After this date, this page will no longer be accessible.

-Indiana’s Charitable Food Distribution Network (12 food banks and about 1,750 pantries and community kitchens) is currently experiencing a 50% increase in visits from Hoosiers needing access to food – about 70,000 households per week.
-Also food banks are experiencing a 30% increase in food pricing from wholesalers as well as delayed deliveries and other increased operational expenses combined with a significant need for volunteers to staff food banks.
+As a result of the COVID-19 pandemic, Indiana’s Charitable Food Distribution Network (12 food banks and about 1,750 pantries and community kitchens) experienced a 50% increase in visits from Hoosiers needing access to food – to about 70,000 households per week.
+Food banks also experienced a 30% increase in food pricing from wholesalers as well as delayed deliveries and other increased operational expenses combined with a significant need for volunteers to staff food banks.

 If you are needing food, or if you can help by donating, please click below.